Esselen: Culture

-Archeological evidence of settlements have been found throughout Esselen territory.
+Archeological evidence of settlements has been found throughout Esselen territory.
 Artifacts found at a site in the Tassajara area (archaeological site CA-MNT-44) included bone awls, antler flakers, projectile points including desert side-notched points, and scrapers.
 Excavation at a second site at the mouth of the Carmel River (archaeological site CA-MNT-63) found more projectile points, a variety of cores and modified flakes, bone awls, a bone tube, a bone gaming piece, and mortars and pestles.
 Many sites show aesthetic illustrations of numerous pictographs in black, white, and red.

 Dress and living standards

-Prior to European contact, the people wore little clothing.
+Prior to European invasion, the people wore little clothing.
 The men were naked year-round and the women and girls may have worn a small apron.
 In cold weather they may have covered themselves with mud or rabbit or deerskin capes.
-No evidence of sandals or foot wear have been found.
+No evidence of sandals or foot wear has been found.

-Explorer and later Governor of Alta California Pedro Fages described their dress in an account written before 1775:
+Invader and later Governor of Alta California Pedro Fages described their dress in an account written before 1775: